Alexander (+46) 73 762 28 40

 Ibe Dahlquist shared a studio in Visby with fellow silversmith Olof Barve for several decades.
 Barve executed the jewelry while Dahlquist more often focused on the designs.

-Pierre Forssell was an acclaimed industrial designer who produced successful series of cutlery and cookware, for among others Gense, before joining the distinguished brass foundry of Skultuna as creative director in the early 1950s.
+Pierre Forssell was an acclaimed industrial designer who designed cutlery and cookware, for among others Gense, before joining the distinguished brass foundry of Skultuna as creative director in the early 1950s.
 Forssell was commissioned to renew Skultuna’s product range and created several successful series of modernist interior decorating objects.
 He was also granted substantial artistic freedom and in this context he created limited editions of innovative objects, such as table lamps made entirely of brass.

 Claës Giertta was among the foremost Swedish silversmiths of the 1950s and onwards, breaking new ground in fine jewelry making and producing high quality jewelry.
 He got his education at Konstfack University College of Art, Crafts and Design and worked with many prestigious projects during his career, among them designing the cross for the first female ordination and the Grammis prize (1969-2007).